Zika Virus FAQ

 What is Zika?

 Zika is a disease caused by Zika virus that is spread to people primarily through the bite of an infected Aedes species mosquito.
-The most common symptoms of Zika are fever, rash, joint pain, and conjunctivitis (red eyes).
+While many people (about 80%) with Zika don’t have symptoms, the most common symptoms of Zika are fever, rash, joint pain, and conjunctivitis (red eyes).
 The illness is usually mild with symptoms lasting for several days to a week.
 People usually don’t get sick enough to go to a hospital, and they very rarely die of Zika.

 Should we be concerned about Zika in Spokane County or Washington state?

 Zika virus is primarily transmitted through the bite of infected Aedes mosquitoes.
 These mosquitoes are not found in the Pacific Northwest.
 However, travelers who visit an area where Zika virus transmission is ongoing could become infected if bitten by a mosquito.
-Rarely, the virus can be passed from infected mother to fetus during pregnancy.
+The virus can also be passed from infected mother to fetus during pregnancy.

 What are the symptoms of Zika?

 About one in five people infected with Zika will get sick.
 For people who get sick, the illness is usually mild.
-For this reason, many people might not realize they have been infected.
+For this reason, many people might not realize they are infected.

 The most common symptoms of Zika are fever, rash, joint pain, or conjunctivitis (red eyes).
 Symptoms typically begin two to seven days after being bitten by an infected mosquito.